HenryMartins/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- prints all possible combinations of two letters, except oo. prints a number with two decimal places, followed by a new line. converts a number from base 10 to base 16.
+ prints all possible combinations of two letters, except oo. prints a number with two decimal places, followed by a new line. converts a number from base 10 to base 16. encodes and decodes text using the rot13 encryption.
+Assume ASCII